🥬 When to Plant Collard Greens

 Top Growing Tips

-• Transplant when seedlings have 3-4 true leaves
+• Transplant seedlings when they have 3-4 true leaves and have been hardened off outdoors for at least a week.

-• Harvest outer leaves from the bottom up; the plant keeps growing from the center
+• Harvest outer leaves from the bottom up, leaving the central growing point intact.
+The plant keeps producing new leaves from the top.

 Companion Planting